-Each Supervisory Board member follows a tailor-made introduction programme after his/her appointment so as to become better acquainted with ING and his/her role as a Supervisory Board member.
-Details on the most relevant topics that were discussed during Supervisory Board the 2018 educational sessions (including the SB Knowledge Days) can be found in the 'Supervisory Board' Chapter of the 2018 Annual Report.
+Furthermore, each Supervisory Board member follows a tailor-made introduction programme after his/her appointment to become better acquainted with ING, its stakeholders and context, particular topics and his/her role as a Supervisory Board member.
+Details on the most relevant topics that were discussed during the 2019 Supervisory Board educational sessions (including those addressed during the SB knowledge/educational days) can be found in the 'Supervisory Board' chapter of the 2019 Annual Report.